 - some treatments for cancer (including radiation therapy).

-Your doctor, nurse or pharmacist will help you decide whether or not you should have the vaccine.
+Your doctor, nurse or pharmacist will help you decide whether or not you or your child should have the vaccine.

 Having other vaccines

 Tell your doctor if you or your child have had any vaccines in the last 4 weeks.

 Afluria® Quad vaccine can be given at the same time as other vaccines.

 Your doctor will tell you if Afluria® Quad vaccine is to be given at the same time as another vaccine.

 Afluria® Quad vaccine is given by a doctor, nurse or pharmacist, as an injection into the muscle or under the skin of your upper arm.

 Afluria® Quad vaccine should be given at facilities able to manage any allergic reaction.
 Allergy to Afluria® Quad vaccine is uncommon, but allergy to any vaccine may occur.